Installing a bathtub is labor intensive yet simple. Here’s one way to do it. Skip to the end to watch the video.

 Step 2 – Dry Fit Drain Assembly

-Measure, cut, and then dry fit the drain assembly.
-It’s best to use the same materials, e.g. ABS, PVC, or Brass when possible.
-Also try to run the overflow drain straight down as indicated by the arrow above.
+Measure, cut, and dry fit the drain assembly.
+It’s best to run the overflow straight down and to use the same material (e.g. ABS, PVC, or Brass) when possible.

+But in remodels you may need to adapt.
 Here I had to route around a floor joist.
-The flexible 90° elbow gave me more clearance than a plastic or brass 90°.
-And no store had the street tee I needed in PVC so I adapted this ABS with ABS to PVC transition cement.
+The flexible 90° elbow gave me more clearance than a plastic 90.
+I didn’t have one part in PVC so I hacked in a piece of ABS with ABS to PVC transition cement.

 Step 3 – Install Drain Assembly